knaw-huc/lenticular-lens-postgresql/readme.md

-# Lenticular Lenses PostgreSQL extension
+# Lenticular Lens PostgreSQL extension

-This PostgreSQL extension contains various similarity functions (written in C, Python, PL/SQL and SQL) that are being used in Lenticular Lenses.
+This PostgreSQL extension contains various similarity functions (written in C, Python, PL/SQL and SQL) that are being used in Lenticular Lens.

 ## Prerequisites